Joe Hockey: Political career

-Howard Government
+Howard government

 Hockey was preselected as a Liberal Party of Australia candidate for the 1996 election in the Division of North Sydney when aged just 29.
 He faced little preselection competition, since the seat's incumbent independent, Ted Mack, was thought to be unbeatable.
 However, Mack did not renominate; had his intentions been known earlier, it was widely believed at the time that Hockey would have faced a more rigorous preselection contest for what has traditionally been a "blue ribbon" Liberal seat.
 As it was, Hockey all but assured himself of becoming the seat's next member with his preselection victory.
-"Traditional" two-party matchups had always shown North Sydney to be a comfortably safe Liberal seat, and it had been a foregone conclusion that the seat would revert to the Liberals once Mack retired.
-On paper, the Liberals would have held the seat on a traditional two-party margin of nine percent.
+"Traditional" two-party matchups during Mack's tenure had shown North Sydney as a fairly safe Liberal seat, and it had been a foregone conclusion that the seat would revert to the Liberals once Mack retired.
+In 1993, for instance, the Liberals would have held the seat on a traditional two-party margin of 9.5 percent–just on the edge of being safe.
 As expected, Hockey regained the seat for the Liberals on 65.6 percent of the two-party preferred vote.
 He actually won 57.8 percent of the primary vote, more than enough to win the seat outright without the need for preferences.

-When contesting the 1996 election, Hockey bought a bus which he painted in the colours of the North Sydney Bears, which had the effect of positioning Hockey as an Independent and showed Hockey's local ties.
+When contesting the 1996 election, Hockey purchased a bus and painted it in the colors of the North Sydney Bears.
+This move positioned him as an Independent and emphasized his local connections.
 Hockey would park the bus everywhere in his electorate to raise awareness.
 Robert Orrell, Hockey's campaign manager in 1995, states that Hockey presented himself as a Liberal in "John Howard" areas like Lane Cove which had recently been redistributed from Howard's seat of Bennelong.
 He branded himself as an independent in areas like North Sydney and McMahons Point.
 Hockey made use of his parents’ reputation within the local community and his business connections to successfully connect with supporters and volunteers - giving out umbrellas and other souvenirs.
 A key issue in the 1996 election was the issue of aircraft noise: Laurie Brereton, the ALP transport minister, had closed east–west runways and opened north–south runways at Sydney Airport, diverting aircraft noise from Labor seats to Liberal seats.